TheInkedEngineer/theinkedengineer.com/articles/deploy-a-website-using-git.md

 # Deploy a website remotely using Git

-This a step by step tutorial, teaching you how to leverage *Git* to deploy your website to your remote server.
+This is a step-by-step tutorial, teaching you how to leverage *Git* to deploy your website to your remote server.
 It will guide you through each and every step.
 Familiarity with *[Git](https://git-scm.com/)* and the [Linux Shell](http://linuxcommand.org/lc3_learning_the_shell.php) are a plus, but not mandatory.

-## 1. Login to server
+## 1. Log in to the server

 Open your terminal and login to your server using the following command: